cytoscape/cytoscape.js/documentation/md/intro.md

   * Legacy browsers with ES5 and canvas support
     * ES5 and canvas support are required, and feature detection is used for optional performance enhancements.
     * Browsers circa 2012 support ES5 fully: IE10, Chrome 23, Firefox 21, Safari 6 ([caniuse](https://caniuse.com/#feat=es5))
-    * Browsers with partial but sufficient ES5 support have also been known to work, such as IE9 and Firefox 4.
+    * Browsers with partial but sufficient ES5 support also work, such as IE9 and Firefox 4.
+    * The documentation and examples are not optimised for old browsers, although the library itself is.
   * Module systems
     * ES modules
     * UMD